Does CLIP Know My Face?: Identity Inference Attack

-To infer whether the person was in the training set, the attacker applies the identity inference attack prediction function $Q$, which takes the attack score, applies a threshold $\tau$ to it and outputs $1$ if the person is predicted to be in the training set and $0$ otherwise:
+Here, $\oplus$ denotes the operation of replacing the \textit{$<$NAME$>$} placeholder in a prompt template with a name candidate.
+For each facial image $x_m$ out of $M$ images and a fixed prompt template $p_n$, the adversary obtains a name prediction $\hat{z}_{m,n}$.
+For the $M$ images available, this leads to a tuple $(\hat{z}_{1,n},\ldots,\hat{z}_{M,n})$ of name predictions.
+Out of this tuple, the most frequently predicted name is taken as the final name prediction $z^*_n$ for the prompt template $p_n$.
+Using the indicator function $\mathbb{1}$, which outputs $1$ if the correct name was predicted for a prompt template for the majority of input images and $0$ otherwise, the IDIA score $S$ is calculated as the sum of correct predictions over all $N$ prompt templates as follows:

-Setting, e.g., the threshold as $\tau = 0.5$, will cause $Q$ predicting the person to be in the training set, if more than half of the images available to the attacker are predicted correctly.
-In \cref{sec:discussion} we will discuss how a different threshold might influence the results of the attack.
+To make a final prediction of whether the person was in the training set, the attacker applies a threshold function~$Q$ to the attack score $S$, which outputs $1$ if the real name has been predicted correctly for at least $\tau$ prompt templates, with $\tau \in \{1,\ldots,N\}$: